danclaytondev/blog/src/content/blog/database-connections-with-fastapi.md

 The problem with our setup is that we need to close our connection still, so we are back to using the manual method of closing connections and committing transactions.

-How can automatically close our connection with our FastAPI dependency?
+How can we automatically close our connection with our FastAPI dependency?
 Using [dependencies with yield](https://fastapi.tiangolo.com/tutorial/dependencies/dependencies-with-yield/).

 By using a yield statement, FastAPI will inject the yielded object into the path operations, and then continue from the yield after the HTTP request has been returned.